cschatz/advent-of-code/README.md

 # Advent Of Code

-My advent of code work for 2022 and 2023.
+My advent of code work for 2022 and 2023 (so far).